 Amanda, a master tutor, has an M.Ed. from Rutgers University, as well as an M.A. in international affairs from the American University of Paris.
 Amanda is a passionate, creative and energetic teacher of French with an extensive background in ESL.
 As a teacher, she works closely with her students to make sure they acquire not only the material at hand, but also the skills needed to continue learning on their own.
 Amanda has been teaching in the classroom for 10 years on 3 continents in various countries including the U.S., France, China and South Korea.
 She has been the teacher adviser for the French honor society, the book club and the soccer club.
 She has tutored students in preparation for the SAT as well.
 Amanda is also an avid fan of history and literature.
 In her free-time she enjoys travel, reading and visiting museum exhibits....
 [More About Amanda Mauder]

-Brandon, a master tutor, is a very talented tutor who has helped students excel in mathematics and science.
+Brandon, an expert tutor, is a very talented tutor who has helped students excel in mathematics and science.
 He is skilled at making complicated subjects appear seamless.
 Brandon tutors elementary math, middle school math, algebra I/II, geometry, trig, pre-calc and calculus as well as statistics.
 In addition, Brandon is well versed in Biology, Chemistry, and Physics.
 Brandon received a perfect score on the math portion of the SAT.
 He is a talented test prep tutor, chess and math and science tutor.
 He enjoys helping students to develop skills and confidence.
 In his spare time, Brandon likes to play and watch basketball....
 [More About Brandon Sung]

 Brian, a master tutor, is an experienced middle school teacher.
 He holds NJ State Certifications in Special Education, Social Studies, and K-6 Elementary School Education.
 He is also highly qualified in Mathematics and Science.
 He taught most recently as a 7th and 8th Grade Middle School Social Studies and ELA Teacher in the Somerville Public School District.
 Brian has worked extensively with special and general education students.